joinpursuit/8-0-technical-curriculum/03-react/deployment/lesson-notes/readme.md

 ## Allow for links to different views

 The default configuration on Netlify only shows a Create React App's first/home view.
-If you have configured React Router and had an `about` page and sent a URL to the `/about` page to a friend, it will give a 404 or redirect back to the home view.
+If you have configured React Router and have an `about` page (or any other page view) and sent a URL to the `/about` page to a friend, it will give a 404 or redirect back to the home view.

 To configure the ability to send a specific page view URL, you must create a file called `_redirects` inside the `public` folder of your app.

-This file must contain the following text:
+This file (**public/\_redirects**) must contain the following text:

 ```
 /* /index.html 200